cosmos/cosmos/README.md

 ### Disambiguation

-This is not related to [React-Cosmos](https://github.com/react-cosmos/react-cosmos).
+This [Cosmos](https://cosmos.network) is not related to the [React-Cosmos](https://github.com/react-cosmos/react-cosmos) project (yet).
 Many thanks to Evan Coury and Ovidiu (@skidding) for this Github organization name.
 As per our initial agreement, this disambiguation notice will stay here.